-For over 20 years, the World Health Organization (WHO), the Pan American Health Organization (PAHO), and global public and private agencies have highlighted the importance of population aging and its economic impact.
+For over 20 years, the World Health Organization (WHO), the Pan American Health Organization (PAHO), as well as global public and private agencies have been highlighting the importance of population aging and its economic impact.

-As people age, we tend to lose certain capacities over time, such as partial loss of sight, hearing, and mobility.
-As a result, the digital world has become increasingly inaccessible to certain people.
-That is, if we don't take action to fix it.
+As people age, we tend to lose certain capacities over time such as partial loss of sight, hearing, and/or mobility.
+As a result, the digital world becomes increasingly inaccessible to certain people.
+That is if we don't take action to fix it.

-Furthermore, this group of people has new and unique needs that today still need to be addressed, and as a result, there is a big potential for development companies that want to invest in filling these gaps.
+Furthermore, this group of people have new and unique needs that today are not being addressed, and as a result, there is big potential for development companies that want to invest in filling these gaps.

-Guided by this data, this article aims to shift the focus to a more optimistic view of old age and digital accessibility.
-The aging of the population can be seen as an opportunity for great economic potential in a digitally accessible world.
+Guided by this data, the proposal of this article is to shift the focus to a more optimistic view of old age and digital accessibility.
+The aging of the population can be seen as an opportunity for great economic potential in a digital accessible world.

-So, let me introduce you to a term that has been gaining more and more popularity for some years - "The Silver Economy.
+So, let me introduce you to a term that for some years now has been gaining more and more popularity - "The Silver Economy".
 In this article, we will explore the following:

 - What is the silver economy?